Queen’s Club Championships

 Andy Murray has won a total of six titles at Queen’s Club (five singles titles (2009, 2011, 2013, 2015, and 2016) and one men’s doubles title (2019))

-Roger Federer has only ever played once at the Queen’s Club tennis tournament and that was in 1999 when he lost to Byron Black in the first round 6-3, 6-0.
+Roger Federer only ever played once at the Queen’s Club tennis tournament and that was in 1999 when he lost to Byron Black in the first round 6-3, 6-0.

 Have Andy and Jamie Murray played doubles together at Queens?